Don’t we all want to quit using medication for anything especially anxiety?

-It is important to learn how to deal with situations so that they do not take over.
+It is important to learn how to deal with situations so they do not take you over.

 We have to keep in mind that most of the problems that stress us out are usually less serious than we really think, and they can take over when they are not even real.

 The mind is very powerful and can focus a lot of attention on impossible situations just because we give them importance.

 Let’s accept that it doesn’t help to have anxiety about unrealistic worries.

 If we cannot turn away or divert the thought of anxiety, then we must try to distract ourselves in some way, such as by performing some activity or talking to someone.